-6.3.1 - Effective implementation of welfare measures for teaching and non-teaching staff is in place Describe the existing welfare measurements for teaching and non-teaching staff and their implementation in not more than 100 - 200 words
+6.3.1 - Effective implementation of welfare measures for teaching and non-teaching staff is in

 Ramakrishna Mission Sikshanamandira prioritizes the welfare of its employees, including both aided and unaided teaching and nonteaching staff.
 Government and college management provide festival bonuses, salary advances, provident fund/GPF/EPF, group health insurance, and life insurance.
 Welfare measures are implemented to create a favorable organizational climate.
-Gratuity schemes, funded by the state government, are available for approved fulltime faculty and staff.
+Gratuity schemes, funded by the state government, are available for approved full-time faculty and staff.
 Provident fund and pension facilities are provided as per government norms.
 EPF is implemented for staff in management-paid positions.
 Faculty members receive seed money for research and assistance for pursuing their Ph.D. programs.
 Registration fees for seminars/conferences/workshops are reimbursed.
 Medical leave with full salary is granted according to management's leave rules.
 Health expense reimbursement and group health insurance are offered to full-time faculty and staff.
 Advance Puja bonuses are given to entitled non-teaching staff.
 Hostel staff have access to GPF.
 Annual increments, staff quarters, and recreational outings are provided.
 Faculty development programs, orientation/refresher courses, and online learning opportunities are available to enhance knowledge and skills.
 Retired staff members contribute their expertise and experimental knowledge when needed, benefiting both former and current faculty members.

-File Description Documents List of welfare measures provided by the institution with seal and signature of the Principal No File Uploaded List of beneficiaries of welfare measures provided by the institution with seal and signature of the Principal No File Uploaded Any other relevant information No File Uploaded
+File Description Documents List of welfare measures provided by the institution with seal and signature of the Principal View File List of beneficiaries of welfare measures provided by the institution with seal and signature of the Principal View File Any other relevant information No File Uploaded

-6.3.2 - Number of teachers provided with financial support to attend seminars / conferences / workshops and towards membership fees of professional bodies during the year
+6.3.2 - Number of teachers provided with financial support to attend seminars / conferences / workshops and towards membership fees of professional bodies during the vear

-File Description Documents Data as per Data Template View File Institutional Policy document on providing financial support to teachers No File Uploaded E-copy of letter/s indicating financial assistance to teachers No File Uploaded Certificate of participation for the claim No File Uploaded Certificate of membership No File Uploaded Income Expenditure statement highlighting the financial support to teachers No File Uploaded Any other relevant information No File Uploaded
+File Description Documents Data as per Data Template View File Institutional Policy document on providing financial support to teachers No File Uploaded E-copy of letter/s indicating financial assistance to teachers No File Uploaded Certificate of participation for the claim View File Certificate of membership No File Uploaded Income Expenditure statement highlighting the financial support to teachers View File Any other relevant information No File Uploaded